-Dr. Joycelyn Wilson is a cultural studies and digital media scholar on faculty in the School of Literature, Media, and Communication in the Ivan Allen College at the Georgia Institute of Technology.
+Joycelyn Wilson is an Assistant Professor of Black Media Studies and Educational Anthropologist in the School of Literature, Media, and Communication in the Ivan Allen College at the Georgia Institute of Technology.
 She was also its 2016-2017 Fellow in the Digital Integrative Liberal Arts Center (DILAC).
 Prior to Georgia Tech, she held a faculty position in the Faculty of Learning Sciences and Technologies at Virginia Tech, affiliate faculty status in its Africana Studies Program and Institute for Creativity, Arts, and Technology (ICAT).
 She is also an alumni fellow of the Harvard Hiphop Archive, and the Founding Co-Chair of the Hip Hop Theories, Pedagogies, and Praxis Special Interest Group for the American Educational Research Association (AERA).

 Dr. Wilson received her BS in Mathematics, PhD in Anthropology of Education, and Qualitative Research certification from the University of Georgia.
 Her MA in Education is from Pepperdine University.
 Her areas of specialization include intersections of African American music and performance, African American education and schooling in the South, oral history and ethnography, learning sciences and technology, interactive narratives, digital scholarship, popular culture, Hip Hop theories, praxis, and pedagogies, Southern Hip Hop studies, Black women’s sisterhood traditions, and justice-oriented humanities instruction in STEAM.